Speaking of Las Vegas

-While we wait for the authorities to complete their investigation of in the Las Vegas massacre, I want without further comment to compile a few of the stories documenting the humanity and heroism amid the horror.
+While we wait for the authorities to complete their investigation of the Las Vegas massacre, I want without further comment to compile a few of the stories documenting the humanity and heroism amid the horror.
 At the bottom I include President Trump’s statement at the Las Vegas Metropolitan Police Department yesterday paying tribute to law enforcement officers who answered the call:

 • Wesley Lowerey (Washington Post): “Two strangers bond over country music and beer.
 Then the gunshots started.”